Azure/BillingCodeSamples/readme.md

 -	[ConsoleApp-Billing-Usage](./ConsoleApp-Billing-Usage) - This sample will help you get started with using the Usage API.
 -	[ConsoleApp-Billing-RateCard](./ConsoleApp-Billing-RateCard) - This sample help you get started with using the RateCard API.
+-	[WebApp-Billing-MultiTenant](./WebApp-Billing-MultiTenant) - This MultiTenant sample creates a WebApp that allows the logged-in user to give it consent, to call the Azure Graph API and the Usage API on the user's behalf.
+It also shows the OAuth flows required to get consent for the ‘Reader’ role, for the list of Microsoft Azure subscriptions that the user wants to allow access to.

 ## Need Help?

 Be sure to check out the Azure forums on [StackOverflow](http://stackoverflow.com/questions/tagged/azure) and [MSDN](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=windowsazurepurchasing) if you are having trouble.
 The Azure Billing product team actively monitors the forums and will be more than happy to assist you.

+If you would like to provide feedback on the Billing APIs or ideas on how we can improve them, please visit the [Azure Feedback Forums](http://feedback.azure.com/forums/170030-billing).

 ## Contribute Code or Provide Feedback